 The TX81Z Single Mode Editor

-In the picture you can see the editor on the Mac.
-Here are a few more features that are not present on the iPad: Load, Save, an up and down arrow to cycle through the bank (= the folder that can contains an unlimited number of sounds) and a button that sends an init sound (defined by Yamaha) into the synth.
-Furthermore, the location of the library can be changed by drag and drop and the picture with the partial tones of the 8 different "Waves" (see above) can be opened (the information about the partial tones in the 8 Waves is much more meaningful than some pretty wave pictograms).
-Most noticeable are of course the four Envelopes - they can't be displayed in MIRA, but they would take up too much space on the small iPad screen anyway.
-They serve as a visual reference in case of any uncertainties with the envelopes.
+The image shows the (Single-Mode) Sound Editor on the Mac.
+Here are a few more features that are not present on the iPad: Load, Save, and an Up/Down Arrow for switching through the "sound-bank" (= the harddisk-folder that can contain an unlimited number of sounds) and a Menu that shows the whole Labray with sub-folders.
+Furthermore there is a button which sends an init sound (defined by Yamaha) to the synth and lastly a button for showing the picture with the partial tones of the 8 different "Waves" (the information about the partial tones in the 8 Waves is much more meaningful than some pretty wave pictograms).
+Most noticeable are of course the four Envelopes which only serve as a visual reference in case of any uncertainties regarding the envelopes.
+They can't be displayed in MIRA, but they would take up too much space on the small iPad screen anyway.

-Since it is an Editor, it should be something more than just an external controller.
+Since it's an Editor, it should be more than just an external controller.
 Certainly the "Copy-Mode" is the strongest acceleration when creating sounds.
-For this I have put together three color-coded groups (red, green, orange) with once five and twice four parameters, which can be copied together and pasted from one into one or all other operators (C= copy, P= paste).
+For this I have put together three color-coded groups (red, green, orange) with once five and twice four parameters, which can be copied together and pasted into the other operators (C= copy, P= paste).

 sample-image

 This is what the Copy Mode looks like on the iPad.
-I may be repeating myself, but since MIRA came along, MAX has been so much better and less complicated to use!
+I might repeat myself, but since MIRA came along, MAX has become so much more conveniant and less complicated to use!
 You can hardly name it.
-In the past, most of my time was spent programming the control hardware (which was also expensive and heavy!) - today I program my patches in such a way that I can work with both the computer and the iPad.
-What can be seen on the iPad is "mirrored" from the computer, so it doesn't need to be programmed separately.
+In the past, most of my time was spent with programming the control hardware (which also was expensive and heavy!) - today I program my patches in such a way that I can work with both the computer and the iPad.
+What can be seen on the iPad is "mirrored" from the computer, therefor it doesn't need to be programmed separately.
 However, the patches cannot be used without a computer, i.e. exclusively on the iPad.
 No problem for me.

-I see the iPad to be a controller - and I've been free to leave the computer running in the background ever since.
-It no longer needs to be at the instrument - and I'm always very, very grateful for that!
+I consider the iPad to be a controller - and since then I can confidently leave the computer running in the background.
+It no longer needs to be present at the instrument - and for this I am always very, very grateful!
+It makes a huge difference - both in playing (touch panel) and in the "outward appearance".
+Operating a computer on stage simply looks terrible.

-sample-imageControllers always play a big role in Yamaha synthesizers, so the possibility to adjust the effectiveness of these controllers individually for each sound should of course not be missing.
-For this the "CTRL-Mode" can be accessed.
-Since it is not part of the actual sound processing, I was quite happy about being able to place it in its own area (because of the already crowded iPad screen).
+sample-imageWith Yamaha synths, controllers always played a major role, and therefore the possibility of adjusting these controllers in their effectiveness for each individual sound can not be omitted.
+For this the "CTRL-Mode" is accessible.
+Since it is not part of the actual sound editing, I was quite happy to put it in its own mini window (because of the already well populated iPad screen).

 iPad and TX81Z get along great, the space of the iPad touch panel is just enough to display all sound parameters of the synthesizer and the Editor transforms the, otherwise terrible to edit fumbling synth into an open and easily accessible instrument and eliminates its weaknesses - these are the limited number of Presets on the device and the nerve-racking control interface with 10 buttons and an LCD panel with 2 x 16 letters or numbers, which leads to cryptic abbreviations and always displays only one Parameter in 4 values of the 4 operators.

-Unfortunately, not all TX81Z programs can be accessed directly via MIDI, as the device does not support MIDI Bank Change messages.
-This may seem adventurous and one wonders "why no MIDI Bank Change messages?", but here the madness has just begun:
+Unfortunately not all the programs of the TX81Z can be accessed directly via MIDI, because the device does not support MIDI Bank Change messages.
+This may seem adventurous and one wonders "why no Bank Change MIDI messages?" - i reckon they already existed in 1986 (CC 0 and CC 32 as MSB/LSB) - but here the madness just begins:

-sample-imageThe TX81Z has 5 sound banks "I, A, B, C, D" with 32 sounds each, so 5 x 32 = 160 sounds.
+sample-imageThe TX81Z features 5 Sound Banks "I, A, B, C, D" with 32 sounds each, so 5 x 32 = 160 sounds.
 However, MIDI has only 128 steps (128 = 4 x 32).
-Therefore the complete Bank D cannot be accessed for direct selection.
-And that's not all: in addition to the 160 internal sound memory locations, there are 24 " Performance Presets" - these are programs that can contain up to 8 different sounds (up to 8x monophonic on 8 MIDI channels) - which means that the TX-81Z has a total of 5 x 32 + 24 = 184 Programs.
-In order to be able to recall these programs nevertheless, there are "Program Change Tables", on which all program slots of all banks can be assigned to any MIDI program numbers (1-128) - including the 24 Performance Mode sound combinations.
+The complete bank D is therefore outside the values for direct selection.
+And that's just not enough: in addition to the 160 internal sound memory locations, there are 24 "performance presets" - those programs that can contain up to 8 different sounds (but then 8x monophonic on 8 MIDI channels) - so that the TX-81Z has a total of 5 x 32 + 24 = 184 sound programs.
+In order to call up any of the programs nevertheless, there is the "Program Change Table Editor", which allows you to assign any of the 184 sounds to any MIDI program number (1-128) - including the 24 Performance Mode sound combinations.

 Because it is quite probable in the Perform mode to play the same sound several times over different "Perform instruments" (and possibly to set Detune or MIDI channel differently), I have also integrated a Copy function here, which copies all parameters of the "instrument" at once.
 I excluded the maximum number of notes per channel, because it is hard to estimate and is more related to the number of "instruments" used.
 For an 8-note synth, it can only be predicted with certainty that if 8 sounds are selected, they will all have "1" as the maximum.
 Due to the use of the Jitter Cellblock (MAX Object) for the table, the Perform Editor cannot be displayed on the iPad.
 Displaying the 160 sound names alone would be much too small in a ( little ) iPad to be tapped with the finger without errors anyway.